broepke/ProjectEuler/README.md

 # ProjectEuler

-Working on Project Euler problems.
+Working on Project Euler problems. <br>
-Each Python file contains 10 problems.
+each file contains the solution for the problem listed.

 Learn more at: https://projecteuler.net/